-The site utility adjustment was based on the overall utility of the subject, including its triple frontage, as compared to the comparable sales.
-All three sales were similar and no adjustments were necessary.
+The site utility adjustment was based on the overall utility of the subject as compared to the comparable sales.
+All three comparables were inferior and required a positive adjustment.

 Demand

 The demand adjustment was based on the overall demand for the subject.
 The subject is located in an older established residential neighborhood with limited growth within Harrison Township.
 The highest and best use due to zoning regulations is for a single unit residential use.
 Due to the size, location, and surrounding house values there is minimal demand for new development.
 All three sales were considered to be superior and required negative adjustments.
 The adjustments are based on market perception and exposure time.